AgentSmithyAI/agentsmithy-vscode/README.md

 > **Provider support:** OpenAI only (for now).
 > **Requirement:** You must bring your own OpenAI API key.

 AgentSmithy is an AI coding assistant that runs as a server and integrates into VS Code / Code-OSS.

 Supports Code-OSS, VSCodium, and other VS Code forks.

+## AgentSmithy server

+This extension is a **client UI** for the standalone AgentSmithy server: [`AgentSmithyAI/agentsmithy-agent`](https://github.com/AgentSmithyAI/agentsmithy-agent).

+The server:

+- Runs locally as a **self-hosted AI coding assistant**
+- Orchestrates the LLM with tools, RAG over your repository, and safe multi-step edits
+- Exposes an HTTP API (FastAPI) with real-time streaming via SSE
+- Stores configuration on disk and hot-reloads changes without restarts

+For deeper technical details (architecture, API, RAG, checkpoints, etc.), see the server documentation in the [agentsmithy-agent repository](https://github.com/AgentSmithyAI/agentsmithy-agent).

 ## Requirements